Getting Started with OpenTelemetry Visualization - A Practical Guide

 OpenTelemetry is a Cloud Native Computing Foundation(CNCF) project aimed at standardizing the way we instrument applications for generating telemetry data(logs, metrics, and traces).
 However, OpenTelemetry does not provide storage and visualization for the collected telemetry data.
-For OpenTelemetry visualization, you need to use a backend that can ingest the collected data and provide a web UI to visualize it.
+For OpenTelemetry visualization, you need to use an observability backend that can ingest the collected data and provide a web UI to visualize it.

 Quick Start Guide: OpenTelemetry Visualization in 5 Steps